freshcom/freshcom-api-reference/content/topics.md

 - **Access Token**: Access token are short lived token that usually expires in 1 hour.
 The client send the access token through the `Authorization` HTTP header to authenticate itself.
 Access token are considered secret and cannot be revoked easily so the client should never store it anywhere, only keep it in memory.

 - **Refresh Token**: Refresh token are long lived token.
-In the alpha version, refresh token will never expires.
-In the upcoming beta version the expires time can be set through the Freshcom Dashboard.
+Right now, refresh token never expires, in the future its expiry time can be set through the Freshcom Dashboard.
 The client can use refresh token to get a new access token.
 Refresh token can be revoked easily in case it is compromised.
 Refresh token can either be obtained using user's credential or from the Freshcom Dashboard.

 There are 2 types access token in Freshcom and each type of access token have a corresponding refresh token: